 The more I develop my craft as an artist, the more hungry I become.
 Hungry to experience visual art.
-Particularly to notice its impact upon my body.
+Particularly to notice its impact on my body.
 What lights me up, even if I don’t understand its meaning…

 I don’t know about you, but I can find visiting art galleries (particularly in London) rather overwhelming at times.
 They are often busy and packed full of art with tiny little descriptive labels.
 I feel the need to move quickly from room to room like a bumblebee in order to maintain a feeling of spaciousness and ease.

 It was my birthday last week.
 One of our activities was a trip to the National Portrait Gallery to see the Taylor Wessing Photographic Portraits.
-Of course they were breathtaking and inspiring.
+Of course, they were breathtaking and inspiring.
 But they are not the reason for this posting today.

 We had a little time left over to visit a few more of the free exhibits.
-I visited Room 32 which was brimming with sumptuously detailed portraits of the Queen, Hockney, Princess Diana to name a few….
+I visited Room 32 which was brimming with sumptuously detailed portraits of the Queen, Hockney, and Princess Diana to name a few….

 Then I noticed it happened

 I came upon a painting that met me with such a punch to my chest (in a good way).
 I noticed butterflies in my stomach as my nose was pressed up really close to the finer details.
 I stayed in front of this piece for a good 15 minutes…bobbing back and forth pondering what and why I might be feeling undone by it.
 You see it was more textured, loose, and unfinished perhaps.
-Whatever the artists intention, it was love at first sight.
+Whatever the artist's intention, it was love at first sight.
 It moved me.
 I was left wanting more.

-The painting is here on my blogpost.
+The painting is here on my blog post.
 I love it so much that I have paid a license fee to keep it here on my blog.
 The artist is called Pietro Annigoni.